 For transgender people, quality care goes beyond finding the right place to get your gender affirmation surgeries or hormones.
 It’s about feeling safe with doctors and knowing that even for a quick visit, the staff will help the transgender patient feel at home.

-Pittsburgh therapist Bob Moore counsels LGBT clients and is part of a group practice called the Center for Relationship Change.
+Pittsburgh therapist Bob Moore counsels LGBT clients and is part of a group practice called the Center for Relational Change.
 He said providers should be friendly and competent.
 Friendly, he said, in the sense that the provider is welcoming and accepting; and competent in that they’re trained specifically in the world of LGBT care and know to ask for preferred names and pronouns.

 “It’s more of a well-rounded view of what that experience for that client has been,” Moore said.

 "Friendly and competent" also includes paperwork, he said.
 Is there a box on intake forms other than male or female?
 Is staff trained to understand nontraditional family structures?
 Do they know how hormone treatment may interact with other prescriptions?

 In Pittsburgh, the PERSAD Center in Lawrenceville works to provide a safe space for LGBT residents who may feel isolated from other facilities to receive mental health counseling and other resources.

 “People come to us because we have particular competencies that are important for the populations we serve,” said executive director Betty Hill.
 “It’s more comfortable to be here than it is to be somewhere else and kind of have to translate yourself and your relationships.”

 Moore said this systematic bias within health care systems is exacerbated by the lack of an anti-discrimination policy in Pennsylvania.

 Moore said he’s had clients tell him they’ve withheld information from medical providers because they perceive a bias against them.
 The left-leaning public policy research organization Center for American Progress reported in January that 29 percent of transgender people had been turned away from a health care provider because of their “real or perceived gender identity.”